Almost Public Quantum Coins: Multiverifier attacks

 \subsection{Multiverifier security against sabotage}

 Next we move to the multiverifier version of the security against sabotage, for public money schemes.
-We first discuss the private sabotage attacks in the context of multiple verifiers, and show that t that multi-verifier rational security against private sabotage can be reduced to the single verifier case, see \cref{prop:sing-multi-rational-fair}.
-The same reduction holds for the public sabotage setting as well (see \cref{remark:single-multi-rational-fair-public}), and hence we omit the discussion about multiverifier security against public sabotage.
+We only discuss the private sabotage attacks in the context of multiple verifiers, and show that multiverifier rational security against private sabotage can be reduced to the single-verifier case, see \cref{prop:sing-multi-rational-fair}.
+The multiverifier rational security against public sabotage can be defined analogously, and the same multiverifier-to-single-verifier reduction that works in the private sabotage setting also holds for the public sabotage setting as well (see \cref{remark:single-multi-rational-fair-public}).
+Hence we omit the discussion about multiverifier security against public sabotage.

 In the next security game, Game~\ref{game:multi_nonadapt_rational-fair}, we model private sabotage attacks against multiple verifiers for comparison-based public quantum coins with private verification.
 In Game~\ref{game:multi_nonadapt_rational-fair}, we assume $\verify_\sk$ represents the private verification, and $\Count_{refund}$ refers to the private count.
 In this particular security game, we assume that the private verification also returns the post verified state.
 The $\Count$ algorithm used in Game~\ref{game:nonadapt_rational-fair}, is the public count.